No booking fees on the app

 London Paddington to Cardiff Central train travel guide

-Taking the train from London Paddington to Cardiff Central is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London Paddington, you can arrive at Cardiff Central in just 1h 49m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from London Paddington to Cardiff Central is efficient and offers a scenic and comfortable experience.
+With frequent departures from London Paddington, you can reach Cardiff Central in just 1h 48m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking